Updated March 30, 2022

 Eventually, a number of employees, including Morley, lost trust in their company’s ownership and left the business.

-Glen Wilde, chief executive and founder of Diet to Success, a nutritionist and life coach agency, says that employees are productive if they feel:
+Glen Wilde, chief executive and founder of Diet to Success, a nutrition and life coach agency, says that employees are productive if they feel:

 - Trusted to complete their work